 My very wise friend Steph finally told me to shut up and just do what I’ve been doing.
 Do Joe and I NEED extra money?
 Not exactly.
 Do you like being at home when your kids and your husband are there too?
 More importantly, do you like being there when the house is empty?
 Yes and yes.
 Are there things that you’ve always wanted to do but never had the time because you were, duh! taking care of kids?
 YES!
 Steph works as a high school teacher and she relishes her summer “stay-at-home mom” time.
 She told me to take advantage of the fact that I don’t have to wait until summer to enjoy the gifts of my life.
 If Joe doesn’t care, why should I?
 Epiphany: I shouldn’t feel guilty because I’m not miserable.

 With more consideration, I presented this amazing idea to Joe: If I were to work outside the home, we would spend even more money.
 We would eat out more, I would definitely hire someone to clean the house, I’d spend more money on gas and clothes, etc. How about if I continue staying at home, and I’ll see how much money we can SAVE by doing as much as I can myself?
 By being frugal, creative, and making things from scratch when it is feasible, logical, and efficient?
-I’m proposing more at-home, industrious activities using the stuff we already have.
+I was proposing more at-home, industrious activities using the stuff we already had.
 Joe’s response?
-“Promise to make more beer?
-Soon, please.”
+“Promise to make more beer?”

 UPDATE August 30th, 2014: I’m still in shock about how this happened, but I find myself employed.
 See the “Time for Something New” post.
 The focus of my blog will be changing, although I’m uncertain about the details.
 I’m still focussed on “being frugal, creative, and making things from scratch when it is feasible, logical, and efficient.”
 We will see how this pans out as I will be spending much less time at home!